 The CMU Cross-Campus Venture Competition and the Donald H. Jones Center for Entrepreneurship's annual intercollegiate McGinnis Venture Competition allow students to put their venture ideas to the test.

-Our annual Entrepreneurship Boot Camp and workshops are designed to further the experiential education of students interested in starting a company, working at a startup or innovating within a large corporation.
+Our annual Entrepreneurship Boot Camp and CONNECTS events are designed to further the experiential education of students interested in starting a company, working at a startup or innovating within a large corporation.

 The i6 Agile Innovation System is a joint grant between Innovation Works and Carnegie Mellon University. i6 helps accelerate the commercialization of technologies being developed within the region’s universities and small businesses, and can be duplicated throughout the nation.